mmtmn/riemann-hypothesis/README.md

 numbers: 1000

 Found a bucket with all primes in 150 bucket experiment.
 Bucket7 has all the primes.

 numbers: 10000

 Found a bucket with all primes in 1470 bucket experiment.
 Bucket1279 has all the primes.

+# single_buckets_checker.py (will probably have to move to C language for this)
+This code stops as soon as it finds a bucket where only one bucket contains all the prime numbers and no non-prime numbers, while the other buckets contain only non-prime numbers.

 numbers: 100000